blueCFD/Core/_posts/2024-08-19-bluecfd-core-2024-1-installer-with-openfoam-12.md

 As mentioned above, the development infrastructure is based on [MSYS2](https://www.msys2.org/).
-As listed in the [Funding page](Funding) page, one of our objectives is to provide updates and builds of OpenFOAM via MSYS2 package manager, however this is not yet avaiable with this release.
+As listed in the [Funding page](Funding) page, one of our objectives is to provide updates and builds of OpenFOAM via MSYS2 package manager, however this is not yet available with this release.
 That said, instructions are available on blueCFD-Core's wiki on:

   1. [Preparing a new MSYS2 installation for blueCFD‐Core development](https://github.com/blueCFD/Core/wiki/Preparing-a-new-MSYS2-installation-for-blueCFD%E2%80%90Core-development)